emmanuelantony2000/valerie/README.md

  - No Virtual DOM.
  - UI can be made simply, by following an MVVM architecture rather an MVC architecture.
  - Use state variables to update the UI where required.
- - Written without any unsafe code and `nightly` rust required.
+ - Written without any unsafe code and `nightly` Rust required.

 ## Architecture

  - Every UI element has to implement the `Component` trait.
- - A page is a function which returns a `web_sys::Node`.
+ - A page is a function which returns a `Node`.
  - Two type of State variables
    - `StateAtomic` for types implementing `Copy`.
    - `StateMutex` for types implementing `Clone`.